Policy

 -

-The use of AI for copyediting or language correction purposes is acceptable only if transparently disclosed and does not replace human judgment. -
+The use of AI for style editing or language correction (grammar, punctuation, fluency) is acceptable only if:

-Any routine use of automated tools (similarity detection, figure manipulation, undeclared AI use, etc.) will be disclosed and previously tested to ensure reliability. -
+Any routine use of automated tools (similarity detection, AI detection, figure manipulation, etc.) will be disclosed in the journal's policies and previously tested to ensure reliability.

-All automated tools will be supervised by human personnel.
-An editor or a member of the editorial team will personally verify alerts related to academic integrity. -
+All automated tools will be supervised by the editorial committee.
+An editor or team member will personally verify alerts related to academic integrity (plagiarism, undeclared AI use, image manipulation) before making a final decision.

-The journal is committed to transparency in the use of automated technologies and AI, ensuring that human judgment, confidentiality, and academic quality prevail.
+The journal commits to act transparently in the use of automated technologies and AI, ensuring that human judgment, confidentiality, and academic quality prevail.

 Policy on Diversity, Equity, Inclusion and Accessibility (IDEIA)